MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-node-yeoman.md

 [!INCLUDE [node-js-yeoman-gulp-tasks](../../includes/tabs/node-js-yeoman-gulp-tasks.md)]

-To view your personal tab, remain in the current browser and add `personal.html` to the file path: `http://localhost:3007/<yourDefaultAppNameTab>/personal.html` Press enter.<br>
+To view your personal tab, remain in the current browser and add `personal.html` to the file path: `http://localhost:3007/<yourDefaultAppNameTab>/personal.html`

 >![personal tab screenshot](/microsoftteams/platform/assets/images/tab-images/personalTab.PNG)

-## Package your application for Microsoft Teams
+## Establish a secure tunnel to your tab

 Microsoft Teams is an entirely cloud-based product and requires that your tab be available from the cloud using HTTPS endpoints.
 Teams doesn't allow local hosting.
 Therefore, you need to either publish your tab to a public URL or use a proxy that will expose your local port to an internet-facing URL.